be0x0/SincereMicro/README.md

-An attempt to create a synthesizable hardware design for SHENZHEN IO's MCxxxx family of microcontrollers.
+An attempt to create a synthesizable verilog design for SHENZHEN IO's MCxxxx family of microcontrollers.

 # Instruction format:
 42 bit instructions.
 Arguments can be either registers or addresses.
 Arguments are 12 bits because numbers ranging from -999 to 999 need a minimum of 11 bits and we need a bit to say if it's a register or not.